 📖 Take the long winter months to tackle the epic, mind-bending horror novel House of Leaves by Mark Z. Danielewski.

-📚 For fans of: Experimental horror, Ergodic literature, The eerie architecture of Annihilation or the mind‑melting surrealism of House of Leaves itself.
+📚 For fans of: Experimental horror, ergodic literature, Annihilation

 ⚠️ Trigger warnings: Psychological dread, claustrophobia, disintegrating reality, missing children, unstable narrators, disorienting layout.